robtweed/mg-webComponents/TUTORIAL.md

           return {component};
         };

-This extends the first example by nesting two instances of the *&lt;tutorial-div-simple&gt; Webcomponent.
+This extends the first example by nesting two instances of the *tutorial-div-simple* Webcomponent.
 This is done using the *children* property which you use to define an array of WebComponents that you want to nest within the parent WebComponent.

-You'll notice that we've chosen not to set any state values for the outermost *&lt;tutorial-div-simple&gt; Webcomponent, but we *are* setting state for the innermost one.
+You'll notice that we've chosen not to set any state values for the outermost *tutorial-div-simple* Webcomponent, but we *are* setting state for the innermost one.

 If you use the *children* property within a WebComponent Assembly definition, *mg-webComponents* will expect to find *this.childrenTarget* defined in the WebComponent to which you're applying the *children property.
-If you look back through this tutorial above, you'll see that we did this for the *&lt;tutorial-div-simple&gt; Webcomponent.
+If you look back through this tutorial above, you'll see that we did this for the *tutorial-div-simple* Webcomponent.

 The file */www/tutorial/js/app2.js* defines how this WebComponent Assembly is to be loaded and rendered.
 In fact it's no different from the first example (*app1.js*), except it's now loading the file